20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 Mesa Arch at sunrise is one of the best photography spots and places to visit on a photography trip to Utah

-Sunrise at Mesa Arch in Canyonlands National Park, Utah
+The stunning sunrise we had at Mesa Arch in Canyonlands

 • Photograph the famous Mesa Arch at sunrise